bilisound/player/README.md

 A comprehensive audio player Expo module designed for audio content playback in React Native applications.
 This module provides a full-featured audio player implementation with support for playlist management and background playback.

+It's exclusively designed for use with [Bilisound](https://bilisound.moe).
+Although this library does not contain any business logic, it may not suitable for everyone's needs.
+For a more versatile audio playback solution, you may want to consider [React Native Track Player](https://rntp.dev/).

 ## Features

 - Complete audio playback control (play, pause, seek, next/previous track)